 The Phase II regulations mandate six minimum control measures must be implemented for compliance.
 These measures are as follows:

 - Public Education and Outreach - Requires that the constituents be educated about the impacts of polluted storm water runoff on receiving waters and also provide ways to prevent storm water pollution.

 - Public Participation and Involvement - This minimum control measure requires that opportunities be provided to constituents to participate in the storm water management program development and implementation.

 - Illicit Discharge Detection and Elimination - Requires a plan to be developed and implemented to detect, address, and eliminate illegal dumping into the rivers, streams, and water bodies.

 - Construction Site Stormwater Runoff Control - Requires the development of an ordinance and construction program that controls polluted runoff from construction activities that disturb one or more acres of land.
 The construction program must include a permitting process, erosion control plan review process, site inspections, and enforcement.

-- Post-Construction Stormwater Runoff Control - Requires the development of an ordinance and post-construction program that addresses runoff from new development and redevelopment areas that disturb one or more acres of land.
+- Post-Construction Stormwater Runoff Control - Requires the development of an ordinance and post-construction program that addresses the minimization of pollutants from long-term post construction runoff resulting from new development and redevelopment areas that disturb one or more acres of land.

 - Pollution Prevention and Good Housekeeping - Requires the development and implementation of a program to prevent or reduce polluted runoff from municipal operations.

-Allen County, the Town of Huntertown, and the Town of Leo-Cedarville are working under a joint permit to fulfill the requirements of Rule 13 and the six minimum control measures.
+Allen County, the Town of Huntertown, and the Town of Leo-Cedarville are working under a joint permit to fulfill the requirements of the Construction and MS4 General Permits and the six minimum control measures.